lindbrook/cholera/README.md

 ![](README-walk-1.png)

-To explore scenarios like the water quality problem mentioned above, you simply exclude the pump with low quality and see how it affect the spatial distribution of cases:
+To explore scenarios like the effect of water quality mentioned above, you can simply exclude the pump with low quality to see how the spatial distribution of cases is affected:

 ``` r
 plot(neighborhoodWalking(-6))